Posázaví – The Lands of the Sázava

 Parks and Palaces

-The Czech Republic has no shortage of castles, chateaus and other historical buildings; within the Posázaví region, you can find nearly 30 castles, chateaus, fortresses and ruins to visit.
+The Czech Republic has no shortage of castles, chateaus, and other historical buildings.
+Within the Posázaví region alone, you can find nearly 30 castles, chateaus, fortresses, and ruins to explore.

-Some chateaus are famous for particularly large landscaped gardens which you can spend a significant amount of time enjoying and exploring; Konopiště and Vlašim chateaus are two notable examples of this.
+Some chateaus are famous for their large landscaped gardens, where you can easily spend several hours enjoying and exploring the grounds.
+Konopiště and Vlašim chateaus are two notable examples of this.

-Worthy of note among the region’s historical sites are Jemniště chateau and Český Šternberk castle.
-Unlike many chateaus and castles in the country which belong to the state; these two sites still belong to their original owners, the Šternberk family.
-Being in original ownership gives both places a rather different feel than many state owned ones do.
+Also worth noting among the region’s historical sites are Jemniště Chateau and Český Šternberk Castle.
+Unlike many chateaus and castles in the country that belong to the state, these two sites still remain in the hands of their original owners, the Šternberk family.
+Their continued private ownership gives both places a distinctly different atmosphere from many state-owned ones.

 The former Benedictine monastery in Sázava.